marcusrein/Subgraph-Dev-Workshop/README.md

 After completing these steps, you can proceed with the local development setup below.

+## Development Workflow

+### Subgraph Studio (Development Environment)
+Subgraph Studio is your development workspace where you can:
+- Iterate and test your subgraph with rate-limited queries
+- Use version control to track changes
+- Test queries in the playground
+- View detailed indexing status
+- Debug and optimize your subgraph

 ## Getting Started

 Follow these steps in Subgraph Studio to set up and deploy your subgraph: